 Upon completion of the program and meeting eligibility requirements, including the attainment of an aligned industry credential, students may be awarded credits toward an AS/AAS Degree by Broward College or select schools in the Florida College System.
 Students must enroll in Broward College within 2 years of completing the program at Atlantic Technical College.
 Additional college credit may be awarded with the attainment of additional industry credentials.

-To get started in the Commercial Foods/Culinary Arts, sign up today for a program orientation.
+To get started in the Commercial Foods & Culinary Arts/Professional Culinary Arts & Hospitality, sign up today for a program orientation.